 We have seen casual streetwear influence in the bags worn to the office as well.
 Some streetwear bags might be too garish for the workplace, so be selective in your shopping.
 A crossbody bag from popular streetwear designer Off-White is work-ready while adding some style to your business casual look.

 Visible logos are emblematic of streetwear style.
 Half of the allure of streetwear is showing off the name brand you are rocking.
 To make logo-heavy pieces work for work, brands pair them with traditional formal silhouettes.

 This all-over logo sweater from Balenciaga benefits from a sleek, form-fitting silhouette.
 If paired with slacks and a sharp blazer, this streetwear-inspired sweater is perfect for a casual day at the office.

 A two-button formal jacket from the runway gets a modern twist with the NY Yankees patch.
 In a collaboration that stemmed from the Creative Director’s love for his Yankees baseball hat, Gucci incorporated a mix of Major League Baseball teams into the Fall Winter 2018 Fashion Show collection.

-Traditional button-downs get streetwear makeovers with bold prints.
+Traditional button-downs get casual streetwear makeovers with bold prints.
 Vetements is a hugely popular hypebeast brand.
 Their Receipt print button-down shirt can easily be made work-friendly.